HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-masked_scatter\_                          Yes      Yes       No        Yes      Yes    torch.Tensor masked_select                             No       Yes       No        No       No     torch.Tensor matmul                                    No       No        No        No       No     torch.Tensor max                                       Yes      Yes       No        No       No     torch.Tensor maximum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor mean                                      Yes      Yes       Yes       Yes      Yes    torch.Tensor median                                    Yes      Yes       No        No       No     torch.Tensor min                                       Yes      Yes       No        No       No     torch.Tensor minimum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor mm                                        No       No        No        No       No     torch.Tensor mul                                       Yes      Yes       Yes       Yes      No     torch.Tensor
+masked_scatter\_                          Yes      Yes       No        Yes      Yes    torch.Tensor masked_select                             No       Yes       No        No       No     torch.Tensor matmul                                    No       No        No        No       No     torch.Tensor max                                       Yes      Yes       Yes       Yes      Yes    torch.Tensor maximum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor mean                                      Yes      Yes       Yes       Yes      Yes    torch.Tensor median                                    Yes      Yes       No        No       No     torch.Tensor min                                       Yes      Yes       Yes       Yes      Yes    torch.Tensor minimum                                   Yes      Yes       Yes       Yes      Yes    torch.Tensor mm                                        No       No        No        No       No     torch.Tensor mul                                       Yes      Yes       Yes       Yes      No     torch.Tensor